-Students who wish to withdraw, drop out, are dismissed, or take a leave of absence from the University should begin the process by contacting their School of enrollment.
-The withdrawal process may vary by School, so start with the website for each individual school or check with the Record in UREG.
+Students who wish to withdraw, drop out, are dismissed, or take a leave of absence from the University should begin the process by contacting their school of enrollment.
+The withdrawal process may vary by school, so start with the website for each individual school or check with the Record in UREG.
 SFS has also created a resource for students leaving the University.
-Once the process has been initiated by the student with their school, the school will notify the University Registrar and then Student Financial Services for Student Accounts and Financial Aid.
+Once the process has been initiated by the student with their school, the school will notify the University Registrar and then Student Financial Services for adjustments to the student account and/or financial aid.

 If you are not receiving any Title IV federal financial aid in the semester from which you are withdrawing, please refer to the University’s Tuition and Fee Adjustment Policy for information about what funds may be returned to the student.

 If you are receiving Title IV federal financial aid in the semester from which you are withdrawing, the process is different.
 SFS is required by federal rules to recalculate federal financial aid eligibility for students who withdraw, are dismissed, or take a leave of absence prior to completing 60% of a semester.
 In these cases, we have to recalculate the your federal financial aid, including Pell Grant, SEOG, TEACH Grant, Iraq and Afghanistan Service Grant, Direct Subsidized, Direct Unsubsidized, and PLUS loans.

-If a student who has received Title IV loans (Ford Federal Direct Subsidized or Unsubsidized Loans or Graduate PLUS Loan) does not return from an approved leave of absence, some or all of the repayment deferral period may be exhausted, and loans may go into repayment.
+If a graduate student who has received Title IV loans (Federal Direct Unsubsidized Loans or Graduate PLUS Loans) does not return from an approved leave of absence, some or all of the repayment deferral period may be exhausted, and loans may go into repayment.
 For purposes of the Title IV programs, the date of withdrawal is backdated to the first day of the approved leave of absence.
 This policy also includes students who do not return from an approved leave for study abroad.

 After a student has initiated the withdrawal process with the University, Student Financial Services will begin the process of determining a revised amount for University charges and a recalculation of financial aid.